 Differences between Virtual Campus and the classroom

 The Copyright Act, at s.
 30.01, suggests that instructors and students using a learning management system (such as Virtual Campus) can generally use the same exceptions as if they were sitting in a classroom.
-See Using copyright-protected materials in class for details on classroom exceptions.
-However any copies made under this principle should be destroyed 30 days following the receipt of final grades for a course, including copies made by students.
+See Using copyright-protected materials in the physical classroom for details on classroom exceptions.
+However any copies made under this principle must be destroyed 30 days following the receipt of final grades for a course, including copies made by students.

 Faculty members or their staff who post content prepared by a student on Virtual Campus should obtain permission, and confirm that the content does not include copies of copyright-protected works that infringe copyright.